kplattret/kevinplattret.com/_posts/2013-07-16-how-i-did-my-website-in-one-day.md

 ## Focus, execute and ship

-A few months ago I bought a book that became one of the most inspiring I have ever read: <a href="//executebook.com" target="_blank">Execute</a>.
-The book was written by <a href="//twitter.com/drewwilson" target="_blank">Drew Wilson</a> and <a href="//twitter.com/joshlong" target="_blank">Josh Long</a> in only eight days.
+A few months ago I bought a book that became one of the most inspiring I have ever read: [Execute](http://executebook.com).
+The book was written by [Drew Wilson](https://twitter.com/drewwilson) and [Josh Long](https://twitter.com/joshlong) in only eight days.
 It questions the standards of our work practices - or shall we call it work philosophy - and explains how traditional processes and the corporate environment are, more often than not, counter-productive.
 I highly recommend this book to everyone.

 It doesn't matter if your website, your app or your product is not perfect and complete when you first launch it.
 What's important is to have something solid and out there to show.
 We're talking about Executing, Shipping, Results.
 Often, the best way to get there is to break down the whole project in to small realistic goals that make you more aware of your progress and encourage you to carry on.